piyushrj/shrishti/README.md

 The code can be found in the directory project_sentiment_analyis which contains the files required to run the web app.
 This web app is based on Flask microframework and would require its installation to be able to run on a local system.

-To run this app, clone the repository, navigate to the project_sentiment_analyis directory and run the conmmand 'python app.py' in the terminal.
+To run this app, clone the repository, navigate to the 'project_sentiment_analyis/movieclassfier' directory and run the conmmand 'python app.py' in the terminal.